Qld Council & Councillor Profiles

 Once out in the real world, she worked for several years jillarooing, before heading overseas.
 For 5 years she worked as James Packers polo groom – a position that allowed her to see the world – of which she feels most fortunate.

-Louise moved to Tambo 21 years ago to take a position as the bookkeeper/cattle manager at Lansdowne.
+Louise moved to Tambo in 1995 to take a position as the bookkeeper/cattle manager at Lansdowne.
 She held this position for 10 years and ended up marrying the neighbour!
 During Louise’s years at Lansdowne she completed a Bachelor of Commerce, majoring in Marketing and Agribusiness, externally over a 7 year period

 From the time she moved to the area, she has always played an active role in the community.
 She served on a number of local committees including the Tambo Stock Show, Tambo Polocrosse Club and Tambo Arts Council.
 She is currently a member of the local RADF committee.